13 minute read

 Weather

 Last but not least, it is sunny in Silicon Valley for a great deal of the year.
 It may sound trite, but when you are waking up to clear skies and lunch outside, everyone has a happier and more positive attitude.
-If you spend your weekends outside, you return to work on Monday healthier, invigorated and recharged.
+If you spend your weekends outside, you return to work on Monday healthier, invigorated, and recharged.
 That leads to higher productivity and greater business optimism.
 How different is the attitude in the UK when you are subjected to grey and cold for over six months of the year?
 There are clear links between happy people and productivity.

 Implications